farzadghanei/plfetch/README.md

 plfetch
 =======

-Simple utility to fetch URLs in Perl.
+Simple utility to fetch URLs in parallel in Perl.